Crime in Bucharest: Petty crime

-Theft was reduced by 13.6% in 2013 compared to 2012.
+In Bucharest, there were almost 19,000 theft crimes in 2022, which increased by 5.9 percent since 2021.
+Nearly one third of theft was committed on the streets.
+Theft, however, has been on a downward trend for many years.

 Institutional and financial crimes

 A significant problem in the city remains institutional corruption, which is seen as the most important justice-and-law related problem in the city.
 While corruption in Romania has declined in recent years due to various government efforts, Bucharest's level of institutional corruption remains somewhat higher than the Romanian average.